mvdom/mvdom/README.md

 ## View Config

-The optional mvdom view `config` argument allow to customize the way the view is handled.
-It can be set at the registration phase, as well as overriden for each display.
+The optional mvdom view `config` argument allows to customize the way the view is handled.
+It can be set at the registration phase, as well as overridden for each display.
 For now, it is a single property config, `.append`, which tells how to add the new view.el to the DOM.

 - append: ("last", "first", "before", "empty", "after").
     + **"last"**: The __refEl__ is interpreted as the parent, and the append will use `refEl.appendChild(view.el)`